boof/farmfacts-old/README.markdown

 Setup:

-    $ # replace sqlite3 with the database of your choice
+    # replace sqlite3 with the database of your choice
     $ cp vendor/rails/railties/configs/databases/sqlite3.yml config/database.yml

     $ $EDITOR config/database.yml
     $ rake gems:build
     $ rake db:create
     $ rake db:migrate

+    # the generated session key should only be read by you and your webserver
+    $ chmod 600 config/session.key

     ...